Colaba Assembly constituency: Overview

-Colaba (constituency number 187) is one of the ten Vidhan Sabha constituencies located in the Mumbai City district.
+Colaba (constituency number 187) is one of the 10 Vidhan Sabha constituencies located in the Mumbai City district.
+The number of electors in 2009 was 275,033 (male 159,519, female 115,514) 71,932 are from minority community.

 Colaba is part of the Mumbai South Lok Sabha constituency along with five other Vidhan Sabha segments in Mumbai City district, namely Worli, Shivadi, Byculla, Malabar Hill and Mumbadevi.